mjosaarinen/lwaes_isa/README.md

 [sm4_encdec.h](sm4_encdec.h) (SM4-128 encryption and decryption).
-The API is split in pieces since AES and SM4 are independent of each other and some designers may additionally want to save space by not implementing inverse AES (not required for decryption in may modes).
+The API is split in pieces since AES and SM4 are independent of each other and some designers may additionally want to save space by not implementing inverse AES (not required for decryption in GCM and many other modes).

 The [hdl](hdl) directory contains Verilog combinatorial logic for the core instruction.
 Simulator and basic CMOS gate count synthesis scripts are